apache/gravitino/docs/docker-image-details.md

 # User Docker images

-There are 2 kinds of docker images for user Docker images: the Gravitino Docker image and playground Docker images.
+There are 2 kinds of Docker images for users to use: the Gravitino Docker image and playground Docker images.

 ## Gravitino Docker image

-You can deploy the service with Gravitino Docker image.
+You can deploy the service with the Gravitino Docker image.

 Container startup commands